cancerit/pileup-events/README.md

 # pileup-events

-Count alignment events per position for a specified genomic region.
+Count alleles and alignment events per position for a specified genomic region.

 ## Installation